vardonir/Pages.DXHR.ProjectSI/pages/about.md

 ## About the Project

 Project SI is a "little" "side" project that I've been working on-and-off since around Sept 2021.
-The goal is to re-create the environments from Deus Ex Human Revolution in Unreal Engine 5 using a combination of textures extracted directly from the game files and meshes ripped using NinjaRipper 2.09b.
+The goal is to re-create the environments from *Deus Ex: Human Revolution* in Unreal Engine 5 using a combination of textures extracted directly from the game files and meshes ripped using [NinjaRipper 2.09b](https://ninjaripper.com/).

+Let me get this out of the way immediately: **I have absolutely no intention of turning this project into a playable game.** Maybe I'll add collision detection and a first-person character actor to make my life easier for preparing the demos, but that's it.

-My current end goal for part 1 is to re-create the Sarif Industries headquarters (lobby and penthouse) + the immediate area outside of it + the labs from the prologue.
-First using the assets from the game itself, and later by remodeling/retexturing the assets manually + using the MS library.
+My current end goal for part 1 is to re-create the Sarif Industries headquarters + the immediate area outside of it + the labs from the prologue.
+First using the assets from the game itself, and later by remodeling/retexturing the assets manually + using the Megascans library.
+I'm hoping to finish all of that by the end of 2022.

 Part 2 involves recreating a couple of the scenes that happen in the location - with audio, character models, and maybe the character animation as well, but no promises on the last one.
-I'll have a detailed report on why that has been driving me insane in another post.
+I have a detailed report on why that has been driving me insane in another post.

-There's also a Part 3, but...
+There's also a Part 3 in this project, but...
 I'd rather keep that under wraps for now. :)

-I have no intention of making this playable.
-Maybe I'll add collision detection and a first-person character actor to make my life easier for preparing the demos, but that's it.

 ## About Me

 I'm no 3D modeler, I'm not an architectural expert, I'm not a game dev, I just happen to be a programmer with a one-track mind who wanted to make something pretty.

-It just so happens that this project was much larger and far more complicated than I imagined - I thought I'd just be putting meshes together; instead I'm writing Python code and dissecting UV maps 70% of the time.
-The things I learn from all that has surprisingly been also useful towards my actual day job, so there's that.
+It just so happens that this project was much larger and far more complicated than I imagined - I thought I'd just be playing the game and putting meshes together.
+It started out that way, with me 30% in-game and 70% in Blender.
+Instead, now I spend 70% of my project time in VSCode writing Python scripts so that I can reduce the time I spend in Blender/UE5, and I'm in-game 1% of the time.
+But the things I learn from all this has surprisingly been also useful towards my actual day job, so there's that.

 [If you want to see more of my professional work, I have another website for that.](https://zemmyang.com/)